360-degree feedback is a method of gathering feedback from multiple sources to aid in employee evaluation and development.

 Step 6: Deliver the feedback

 The sixth step in implementing and using a 360-degree feedback process involves the delivery of said feedback.
-There are several considerations relating to feedback delivery:
+There are a couple of considerations relating to feedback delivery:

 - The shape and feel of the delivery itself